Anthony-Nolan/Atlas/Nova.SearchAlgorithm.Test.Validation/ValidationTests/Features/ValidationREADME.md

 ```

 **Name**
-- The first line of the scanrio must start with `Scenario:`
+- The first line of the scenario must start with `Scenario:`
 - Following this is the name of the scenario
 - The name will show up in test reports
 - All names must be unique within a scenario